venugoapalreddy/biztalk-docs/biztalk/core/msmqt-deprecation.md

  ![](../core/media/portconfigurationwizard-msmqt-transport.gif "PortConfigurationWizard_MSMQT_Transport")

 ## BizTalk Server Projects
- New [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] projects should not use the MSMQT transport option.
-Application deployment to BizTalk Server will fail with the error **Protocol type “MSMQT” not found**.
+ New [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] projects should not use the MSMQT transport option.
+Application deployment to BizTalk Server will fail with the error <strong>Protocol type “MSMQT” not found</strong>.

 ## Migrated BizTalk Server Projects
- [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] projects can be migrated to BizTalk Server by using the [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Conversion Wizard as documented in [Migrating a BizTalk Server Project](../core/migrating-a-biztalk-server-project.md).
+ [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] projects can be migrated to BizTalk Server by using the [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Conversion Wizard as documented in [Migrating a BizTalk Server Project](../core/migrating-a-biztalk-server-project.md).
 Projects containing ports configured to use the MSMQT transport must be manually reconfigured before deployment to BizTalk Server.
 The recommended reconfiguration is to use the MSMQ adapter.
 For more information about the MSMQ adapter see [What Is the MSMQ Adapter?](../core/what-is-the-msmq-adapter.md).

 ## See Also
  [Migrating from the MSMQT Adapter to the MSMQ Adapter](../core/migrating-from-the-msmqt-adapter-to-the-msmq-adapter.md)